robenkleene/design-references/after-effects/after-effects-expressions.md

 Expressions run on top of existing layer property values (including those that are modified by keyframes).
 Normally, the value of the property is *replaced* by the value returned by an expression, but the property values can also be referenced by the expression and returned.

-The following expression just returns the existing propery values:
+The following expression just returns the existing property values:

 ```
 value;